ember-learn/guides-source/guides/v3.3.0/object-model/computed-properties.md

 ### Multiple dependents on the same object

 In the previous example, the `fullName` computed property depends on two other properties of the same object.
-However, you may find that you have to observe properties a different object.
+However, you may find that you have to observe the properties of a different object.
 For example, look at this computed property:

 ```javascript